Skip to main content

 Excellence in VFX

-This award will go to a TV production the judges consider to be outstanding in terms of its use of visual effects.
+This award goes to a production the judges consider to be outstanding in terms of its use of visual effects.
 Judges will be looking for a range of factors, from original and eye-catching ‘hero’ VFX to more subtle/invisible effects that simply ensure the consistency/accuracy of a scene.

 The production could be a VFX-heavy project or one that uses VFX in clever, creative ways but where there are only a limited number of VFX shots.
-The key factor should be that the VFX are both creatively strong and enhance the production in a way that would have been very challenging using only live action/in-camera effects.
+The key factor should be that the VFX are both creatively strong and enhance the production in a way that would otherwise have been very challenging to achieve.
+The VFX could also have been created for a virtual production environment.

 The award should be submitted on behalf of the production team and can be entered by any member of the production team – the VFX house, production company, broadcaster, and so on – with the agreement of the team.
 At least one of the production team needs to be UK-based.